Tanvir-Aunjum-Sunny/ios-guidelines/ios-design-guidelines.md

 When making UI choices for mockups, a common consideration is deciding between building and adopting a custom experience specific to the brand, or using out-of-the-box components native to the platform.
 I tend to prefer the latter because users using the app for the first time are more familiar with the platform than the brand.
 Also, one must consider a cost-benefit approach in order to justify the customization effort involved in building these custom components.

-A good balance between the two 'brand specific' and 'platform specific' approaches is a balanced mix of te two.
+A good balance between the two 'brand specific' and 'platform specific' approaches is a balanced mix of the two.

 #### Brand Specific